Tres-Finance/public-docs/modules/matching/README.md

 - **Before Range Hours** (default: 24)
   - How many hours BEFORE a subtx timestamp to search for matches
   - Example: `24` searches 1 day before; `48` searches 2 days before
-  - Increase if orgs have timezone differences or delayed reporting
+  - Increase if orgs have time differences or delayed reporting

 - **After Range Hours** (default: 24)
   - How many hours AFTER a subtx timestamp to search for matches
   - Example: `24` searches 1 day after; `0` only searches past
-  - Increase for settlement delays
+  - Increase if orgs have time differences or delayed reporting

 - **Use Same Identifier** (default: True)
   - Require matching on transaction hash/identifier
   - `True`: Only matches subtxs with same `tx.identifier` (very strict, high confidence)
   - `False`: Matches on amount/time only (more flexible, lower confidence)
-  - Use `True` for on-chain transactions with shared tx hashes

 ### Complex Matching Config (Dashboard Form)